HOME

 Note He named his first son Philemon Meyer Land.
 He was clearly the son of Sarah Meyer.

-7. Henry ☆ (mother unknown), of John Land of Thornes, on May 12, 1765.
+7. Henry, of John Land of Thornes, on May 12, 1765.

-8. Ruth ★ (mother, Sarah Meyers, as shown by later records), of John Land of "W", on November 8, 1766.
+8. Ruth** of John Land of "W", on November 8, 1766. (mother, Sarah Meyers, as shown by later records)

-9. Charles Land (1767-) and Elizabeth Dunford
+9. Charles Land*★ (1767-) and Elizabeth Dunford★

-Charles ☆ (mother unknown) , of John Land of "W" on January 1, 1767.
+Charles, of John Land of "W" on January 1, 1767.

 Notes:

-• Charles was a direct line ancestor.
+• Charles was my direct line ancestor.

 • He married Elizabeth Dunford in WAS on December 25, 1787.
 See Charles Land

-• Since the name Charles Lewis was used by subsequent generations of Charles Lands, it is possible that this Charles was also named Charles Lewis Land and that his mother's maiden name was Lewis.
-Using surnames as middle names was a common practice in Yorkshire.
+• This is the first record of the name Charles in the Land family.
+Charles was an unusual name at the time.
+Since the name "Charles Lewis Land" was used by subsequent generations of Charles Lands, it is possible that this Charles was also named Charles Lewis Land and that his mother's maiden name was Lewis.
+Using surnames as middle names was a common practice in Yorkshire and with the Land family in particular.

-• The "W" is not a helpful designation in determining who this John Land was.
-He could not have been the same John of "W" who was the father of Ruth.
+• He could not have been the same John of "W" who was the father of Ruth.
 The births are too close together.
-Plus Ruth shows up with the Lands in Weston and Charles remained in Wakefield for longer before moving to Leeds
+Plus Ruth shows up with the Lands in Weston and Charles remained longer in Wakefield before moving to Leeds

-10. Mercy ★ (mother, Sarah Meyers, as shown by later records) , of John Land of "W", on January 7, 1769.
+10. Mercy** of John Land of "W", on January 7, 1769. (mother, Sarah Meyers, as shown by later records)

-11. Henry ☆ (mother unknown), of John Land of "W", on September 30, 1769.
+11. Henry* of John Land of "W", on September 30, 1769.

-Note: No further record.
+Note: See notes on Henry above.
+No further record.

-12. John ☠ ☆ (mother unknown), of John Land, on October 27, 1770 (no other notation).
+12. John✟ of John Land, on October 27, 1770 (no other notation).

 Death: John, the son of John Land, was buried April 30, 1773 (no other notation).

-13. John ☆ (mother unknown), of John Land of "Alv" (Alverthorpe) on January 6, 1770/71.
+13. John*, of John Land of "Alv" (Alverthorpe) on January 6, 1770/71.

 Death: Christopher, the son of John Land, was buried on April 23, 1773 (no other notation).